MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/ucx-objects-and-handles-used-by-host-controller-driver.md

 ---
-Description: UCX extends the WDF object functionality to define its own USB-specific UCX objects.
+description: UCX extends the WDF object functionality to define its own USB-specific UCX objects.
 UCX uses these objects for queuing requests to any underlying host controller driver.
 title: UCX objects and handles used by a host controller driver ms.date: 04/20/2017 ms.localizationpriority: medium